-Spectators with reduced mobility / wheelchair users and those with audio / visual Impairments may be entitled to avail of a carer / assistant’s ticket.
+Spectators with reduced mobility / wheelchair users and those with audio / visual Impairments may be entitled to avail of a personal assistant’s ticket.
 Further details are available from the host of the match or concert, contact details are in our Ticketing Section.

-Access to the parking facility closes 2 hours prior to kick off / gates open (concerts) due to road closures implemented by An Garda Síochána and exit from the parking facility will only be permitted once An Garda Síochána have reopened the road to vehicular traffic.
-Details of approach routes to the parking facility and a map are included on the dedicated parking passes for each event.
+Access to the parking facility closes 2 hours prior to the commencement of the event due to road closures implemented by An Garda Siochana.
+Details of approach routes to the parking facility are printed on the back of the parking pass.

 Audio Impaired Info